 Alok Menghrajani

-Previously: security engineer at Square, co-author of HackLang, put the 's' in https at Facebook.
-Maker of CTFs.
+Previously: security engineering at Square Block.
+Co-author of Hack (the programming language) and put the 's' in https at Facebook Meta.
+Maker of various CTF puzzles.

 This blog does not use any tracking cookies and does not serve any ads.
 Enjoy your anonymity; I have no idea who you are, where you came from, and where you are headed to.
-Let's dream of an Internet from times past.
+Keep the dream of an Internet from times past alive.

 Home | Contact me | Github | RSS feed | Consulting services | Tools & games